wagnius-GmbH/slvwagner/README.md

 -   Transformation from spherical to Cartesian coordinate system and back.
 -   Rotation Matrix in R and Ryacas (YACAS)
 -   lf Linear function helpers
--   math_ Quadrant and angle finder for 2D vector
+-   Quadrant and angle finder for 2D vector
--   math_ cross and dot vector product
+-   cross and dot vector product
 -   Magnitude of vector
 -   In-between angel of two vectors